 Library services for children began in 1904 with the opening of the Main Library at 14th and Grove Streets, now the home of the African American Museum and Library at Oakland (AAMLO).
 A Children's Room was established in that building that quickly became a center for activities and programs.
 Today, every Oakland Public Library branch has a children's collection and specialized staff to assist children and families.

 Oakland's first reference librarian was Frederick Irons Bamford.
-Hired by Henry F. PEterson in 1895, Bamford established Oakland's first reference collection.
+Hired by Henry F. Peterson in 1895, Bamford established Oakland's first reference collection.
 The Main Library continues to house the library's strongest reference collection today, but each branch library now has its own smaller reference collection.

 Telephonic reference was established in 1911.

-Eletronic reference by e-mail and live chat was made available to the public in 2002.
+Electronic reference by e-mail and live chat was made available to the public in 2002.

 First card catalog, ca. 1890s.